GoteoFoundation/hackdash/DEVELOPERS.md

 views/          -> Basic templates for node.
-Using Jade template language lib/            -> Classes, models and application packages client/         -> Frontend files, using the Marionette framework
+Using Jade template language lib/            -> Classes, models and application packages client/         -> Frontend files, using the Marionette framework themes/         -> Hackdash can be customized by placing hbs files here
 ```

 Submodules and standalone helpers: